carlosgonmar/theweather/TheWeather/README.md

 **Considerations:**

 - A countries select has been added.
 The zip-code search was returning too random results, mostly related to the USA.
+- I added this line to commit something to be rejected.